 Mosques like churches mostly start as “unlicensed places of worship” i.e. as a “Jamat Khana” or “Musallah”.
 A Musallah is a temporary place of worship for Muslim travellers, temporary residents or an interim place for residents who are seeking to set up a permanent place of worship in their community.
 When the numbers of regular attending members of the Musallah are meet certain criteria and the community is supportive, a “sanctified mosque” is then built with funds from governments, wealthy citizens or rich donors in the Middle East.
 Why should it be different in Northern Nigeria for churches, the place of worship of Christians?

-One can be sure that the Christians of Nigeria, in spite of the reactions or non-reactions of elected Southern politicians, will do their very best and more to prevent any Islamisation of Nigeria by constitutional coup d’état.
-It remains only a threat
+One can be sure that the Christians of Nigeria, despite the reactions or non-reactions of elected Southern politicians, will do their very best and more to prevent any Islamisation of Nigeria by constitutional coup d’état.
+It remains only a threat though.